 VCE offers educational resources for many farmers, including beginning farmers.
 For example, the Virginia Beginning Farmer and Rancher Coalition Program is a state-wide coalition-model Extension program.
 Visit the VCE website to locate your nearest Extension agent or specialists for more information about programming and technical assistance on a variety of start-up topics.
 Local offices and research centers can also be located by visiting local office websites.

 The mission of the American Farmland Trust is to protect farmland, promote sound farming practices, and keep farmers on the land.
-Two publications to note are Cultivating the Next Generation: Resources and Policies to Help Beginning Farmers Succeed in Agriculture Report and their Access to Land resources.
+Espeically check out their Farmland for the Next Generation: Land Access Training.

 The Alternative Farming Systems Information Center (AFSIC) specializes in identifying resources about sustainable food systems and practices in support of USDA's effort to ensure a sustainable future for agriculture and farmers worldwide.